Saturday 1 June 2024

 Landing Pages

-Once a user clicks on an ad, the landing page must deliver on the promise made in the ad copy.
-Key elements of an effective landing page include:
+After clicking an ad, the landing page must deliver what the ad promised.
+Key elements include:

-• Consistent messaging: Ensure the landing page content aligns with the ad copy.
+• Consistent messaging: The page should say what the ad said.

 Retargeting and Remarketing Strategies